daftengineer/daftengineer.github.io/_posts/2024-08-14-segment-anything-model-production.md

         cap.release()
 ```

-## Lessons Learned
+## Hard-Won Lessons

-### 1. Model Size vs. Accuracy Trade-offs
-The ViT-B variant provides the best balance of speed and accuracy for most production use cases.
-ViT-H is overkill unless maximum accuracy is critical.

-### 2. Caching is Critical
-Image embedding caching provides massive performance improvements when processing multiple prompts on the same image.

-### 3. Batch Processing Wins
-Even small batch sizes (4-8 images) significantly improve GPU utilization and throughput.

-### 4. Domain-Specific Fine-tuning
+**ViT-B is the sweet spot**: I initially thought bigger was better and went straight for ViT-H. Wrong.
+ViT-B gave us 90% of the accuracy at 3x the speed.

+**Cache everything you can**: Adding image embedding caching was probably the single biggest performance improvement.
+Same image, different prompts?
+Don't recompute embeddings.

+**Small batches > single images**: Even batching just 4-8 images together nearly doubled our GPU utilization.
+The overhead of loading models individually was killing us.

-Fine-tuning SAM on domain-specific data (microscopy images in our case) improved segmentation quality by 15-20%.
+**Domain fine-tuning works**: Spending two weeks fine-tuning SAM on our microscopy data improved accuracy by 15-20%.
+Generic models are good, specialized models are better.

-### 5. Prompt Engineering Matters
-The quality of prompts (points, boxes) dramatically affects output quality.
-Investing in good prompt generation logic pays dividends.
+**Prompts make or break results**: Bad prompts (random clicks) give terrible results.
+Good prompts (based on image analysis) give amazing results.
+We ended up spending as much time on prompt generation as model optimization.

 ## Future Directions